apache/pekko/docs/src/main/paradox/remoting-artery.md

  * Support for faster serialization/deserialization using ByteBuffers directly
  * Built-in Java Flight Recorder (JFR) to help debugging implementation issues without polluting users logs with implementation specific events
- * Providing protocol stability across major Akka versions to support rolling updates of large-scale systems
+ * Providing protocol stability across major Pekko versions to support rolling updates of large-scale systems

 The main incompatible change from the previous implementation that the protocol field of the string representation of an
-@apidoc[actor.ActorRef] is always *akka* instead of the previously used *akka.tcp* or *akka.ssl.tcp*.
+@apidoc[actor.ActorRef] is always *pekko* instead of the previously used *pekko.tcp* or *pekko.ssl.tcp*.
 Configuration properties are also different.